 When people with drug allergy take a certain medication, signs, and symptoms will then slowly manifest.
 These symptoms can start right away or weeks later.
 There are cases when the symptoms will kick in within minutes, sometimes even seconds, of taking a drug.

 If you feel like your airways and throat are tightening or you feel dizzy and nauseous, you might be experiencing anaphylaxis.
 It is a rare, life-threatening reaction that causes widespread dysfunction of body systems.
 When this happens, you might need emergency treatment so immediately contact your doctor or allergist.

-Like many other allergies, the basic treatment for drug allergy is avoidance.
+However, like many other allergies, the basic drug allergy treatment is avoidance.
 If you already know that you are allergic to a certain drug, then stay away from it.
 Make sure that your medical records clearly identified that you have a drug allergy.
 If possible, indicate what medication you are allergic to.
 Also, inform your healthcare providers such as your dentist or any other medical specialist about your drug allergy as to not give you treatments that would require you to be exposed to that drug.
-You can also wear a medical alert bracelet or necklace that identifies your drug allergy.
+You can also wear a drug allergy medical alert bracelet.
 This can greatly help when emergency treatment is needed.

 Dr. Paul Jantzi, a board-certified allergist and immunologist, provides allergy treatments in Texas with office locations in Bastrop, Brenham, College Station, Columbus, Giddings, and La Grange.